-- LEAVE ACT.
-An employment entity may request or require family medical history from an - 22 employee to comply with the certification provisions of the Family Medical Leave Act, 29 - U.S.C.
-Section 2613, or [state family and medical leave act].
+LEAVE ACT.
+An employment entity may request or require relevant family medical history from an employee:

+- (1) to comply with the certification provisions of the Family Medical Leave Act, 29U.S.C.
+Section 2613, or [state family medical leave act]; or - (2) under a policy of the employment entity that is applicable to all employees and that permits an employee to use leave to care for a sick family member and requires an employee to substantiate the need for leave by providing information about the health condition of the family member.

-Legislative Note: States should insert for [state family and medical leave act] the appropriate name and citation for the state's act.
+Legislative Note: States should insert for [state family medical leave act] the appropriate name and citation for the state's act.

-This section parallels exceptions in GINA.
+This section parallels an acquisition exception in GINA.
 42 U.S.C. §§ 2000ff-1(b)(3), 2000ff-2(b)(3), 2000ff-3(b)(3), 2000ff-4(b)(3) (Supp.
 II 2008).
-The exception is limited to requests for family medical history and does not cover genetic information more generally.
-The exception is necessary because an employee seeking leave to care for an ill relative is asked about the relative's illness on Family Medical Leave Act certification forms and this information falls within the act's definition of family medical history.
+The exception is necessary because an employee seeking leave to care for an ill relative is asked about the relative's illness on Family Medical Leave Act (FMLA) certification forms and this information falls within the act's definition of family medical history.
+The exception is limited to requests for family medical history and does not cover other types of genetic information such as genetic tests.